Install a Thermostat Step by Step

 Depending on your thermostat model, once you hit “set” or “program” on the final weekend “sleep” settings, it may return you to the current day, time, and temperature and begin following the schedule.
 Other models may have a “run” button that you must press to initiate the schedule.

-You are now ready to start saving money with your new thermostat.
+You are now ready to start saving money now that you have installed a new thermostat.
 As always if you find that you are not comfortable with doing this project yourself or if you have any questions you can contact the Pros at Velocity Air and we will be happy to help.